14. Normal Probability Distributions

 The graph of the normal distribution is as follows:

-The following graph represents the same information, but it has been standardized so that μ = 0 and σ = 1:
+The following graph (that we also saw earlier) represents the same information, but it has been standardized so that μ = 0 and σ = 1 (with the above graph superimposed for comparison):

-The two graphs have different μ and σ, but have the same shape (if we tweak the axes).
+The two graphs have different μ and σ, but have the same area.

 The new distribution of the normal random variable Z with mean `0` and variance `1` (or standard deviation `1`) is called a standard normal distribution.
 Standardizing the distribution like this makes it much easier to calculate probabilities.